Calcium Supplements: Can They Transform Your Health? Find Out Now!

 The recommendations given above refer to the total amount of calcium obtained from both food products as well as their supplements.
 Most of the calcium needed should come from the daily diet you take.

-Sources of Calcium: Food vs. Supplements
+Sources of Calcium: Food vs. Tablets

 Understanding the role of calcium and how the human body uses calcium establishes the need to know the daily requirement.
 Calcium needs are influenced by age, gender, and lifestyle.